FluidNumerics/amd-ml-examples/README.md

 ### Disclaimer:
 The contents of these repositories are considered up-to-date for the date the talk is given.
 No materials should be expected to be maintained, updated versions, etc. past these dates.
 Many notebooks/scripts/etc will likely still work for recent versions of software with a simple version change in the appropriate file, but this is not guranteed.

-E.g., `getting-started-with-llama-3/install.sh` will never be update to install ROCm 6.2 or beyond, since ROCm 6.1 was the latest version at the day of presentation.
+E.g., `getting-started-with-llama-3/install.sh` will never be updated to install ROCm 6.2 or beyond, since ROCm 6.1 was the latest version at the day of presentation.

 # Webinars